Non-linear reduced modeling of dynamical systems using kernel methods and low-rank approximation: A Generalized Kernel-Based Algorithm

-The decomposition of eigen-vectors of $A^\star_k$ provided in Proposition~\ref{prop:3.3} constitutes the basic ingredient of the OK-DMD algorithm.
-However, to achieve the design of this algorithm, it remains to provide a feasible manner to compute $\Psi^{-1}$ in \eqref{eq:koopman1}.
-Once more, the idea consists in relying on the kernel trick in order to compute the inverse with a complexity independent of $\dim(\mathcal{H})$.
+The low-dimensional representation of eigen-vectors of $A^\star_k$ provided in Proposition~\ref{prop:3.3} constitutes an essential ingredient of the GK-DMD algorithm.
+However, to achieve the design of this algorithm, it remains to provide a feasible manner to evaluate the inverse map $\Psi^{-1}$ in \eqref{eq:koopman1}, with the inverse map definition in \eqref{eq:defInverse2}.
+Once more, the idea consists in relying on the kernel trick in order to evaluate the inverse with a complexity independent of $\dim(\mathcal{H})$.
+The following result shows that the sought reduced model boils down to solving a $p$-dimensional minimization problem involving scalar product in $\mathcal{H}$ evaluated thanks to the kernel-trick.\\